3 Ways to Protect Your Internet Privacy

 February 05, 2018

-According to a recent study released by the Pew Internet Research Project, Americans are more concerned than ever with online privacy.
+According to a recent study released by the Pew Internet Research Project, Americans are more concerned than ever with internet privacy.
 86% have taken some steps to avoid internet monitoring or cover their digital footprint in some way.
-It’s easy to understand why: media headlines are filled with reports of government surveillance, data security breaches at big box retailers, and foreign hackers compromising millions of email passwords.
+Media headlines are filled with reports of government surveillance, data security breaches.

 What does your internet search history reveal?